kevinslin/seed-tldr/vault/common.go-build.md

 `go build -o {{path/to/binary}} {{path/to/package}}`

-- Compile a main package into an executable, with data race detection:
+- Compile a main package into an executable, enabling data race detection:

 `go build -race -o {{path/to/executable}} {{path/to/main/package}}`